jflamy/owlcms4/docs/Fly.md

    fly machines list
    ```

-    This will give you an output similar that includes information like the following
+    In the output you will find information lines that start with the following information

    ```
    ID              NAME                    STATE   REGION  IMAGE